suomela/parallel-colouring/README.md

   (compare my colour to the colour of my parent)

 - Colour reduction 4 -> 3
-  (eliminate colour 4, look parent & parent-of-parent)
+  (eliminate colour 4, look at parent & parent-of-parent)

 Extending